MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

 You'll need to **create an environment in which to set up the AA4PP Solution**.
 It's recommended to install AA4PP in the same environment as other CoE Starter Kit Solutions.
 For more information about how to decide on the best strategy for your organization, see [Establishing an Environment Strategy for Microsoft Power Platform](/power-platform/guidance/adoption/environment-strategy) and [Environment strategy for ALM](/power-platform/alm/environment-strategy-alm).

-### Azure DevOps Environment
+### DevOps Environment

-This solution uses Azure DevOps for source control and deployments (pipelines).
-You can sign up for Azure DevOps for free for up to five users on the [Azure DevOps](https://azure.microsoft.com/services/DevOps/) site.
+This solution uses DevOps for source control and deployments (pipelines).
+You can sign up for DevOps for free for up to five users on the [DevOps](https://azure.microsoft.com/services/DevOps/) site.

 ### Users and Permissions

-To complete the steps below, you'll need the following users and permissions in Power Platform, Azure DevOps, and Azure.
+To complete the steps below, you'll need the following users and permissions in Power Platform, DevOps, and Azure.

 - A licensed **Azure user** with Permissions to **create and view AAD Groups**, **create App Registrations** and **Grant Admin consent** to App Registrations in Azure Active Directory.
-- A licensed **Azure DevOps** user with Permissions to **create and manage Pipelines, Service Connections, Repos and Extensions**.
+- A licensed **DevOps** user with Permissions to **create and manage Pipelines, Service Connections, Repos and Extensions**.
 - A licensed **Power Platform** user with Permissions to **create Application Users** and **grant Administrative Permissions** to the Application User.

 ### Connectors and DLPs